“Life isn’t about finding yourself. Life is about creating yourself.” — George Bernard Shaw

 Write as much or as little as you need to bring your story of “future you” for the future to life.

-Example Story for the Future
+Example Story for My Future Self

 Here is an example of a story for the future to give you some ideas and to help you write your story for the future: